 Shelly Casciato

+Personal Information I am a second year graduate student in the Holcombe Group.
 I was born and raised in Weslaco, TX, and graduated from Weslaco High School in 2003.
 I then went on to the University of Texas Pan American (UTPA) in Edinburg, TX where I was a double major in Chemistry and English.
 While in college, I had the amazing experience studying Humanities abroad in Italy, and tutoring chemistry for 2 and ½ years at the Learning Assistance Center at UTPA.
 I graduated from UTPA 2007.
-In my free time, I enjoy playing instruments (mainly the piano, the guitar, and the bass guitar), writing movie scripts, swimming, and watching movies.
+In my free time, I enjoy playing instruments (mainly the piano, the guitar, and the bass guitar), writing movie scripts, swimming, and watching movies. |

+Current Research Chemical sensors for the detection of metals have been a growing interest in recent years.
+In our research, we are utilizing a metal ion sensor which takes advantage of FRET.
+In essence, FRET (Fluorescence Resonance Energy Transfer) involves two fluorophores: one donor fluorophore and one acceptor fluorophore.
+The donor fluorophore is excited by electromagnetic radiation, and then emits fluorescence at its characteristic emission wavelength.
+Though some of this fluorescence will be picked up by the detector, if there is another fluorophore (an acceptor) in close proximity to the donor fluorophore, then some of this emitted radiation will be used to excite the acceptor fluorophore.
+In order for this to occur, however, the emission spectrum of the donor and the excitation spectrum of the acceptor must overlap.
+Once this emission energy is “transferred” from the donor to the acceptor and the acceptor fluorophore is excited, it will go through fluorescence, emitting its own characteristic emission wavelength.
 Ion exchangers are commonly used for the removal of metal from wastewaters.
 The ideal exchange media should exhibit selectivity, strong binding of the metals, fast binding kinetics, large capacity, on demand metal release, and low cost.
 Several chelators have been utilized for metal binding such as immobilized amino acids, short peptides, and proteins.
 Natural proteins have a tertiary structure that is responsible for the formation of polydenate chelation which provides good metal extraction through strong binding.
 Also, the polymeric character of synthetic peptides can allow for polydentate chlelation which can provide strong binding of the metals of interest.
 However, there is a major difference in synthetic peptides and natural proteins’ structure.
 Synthetic peptides have durability due to the absence of a preformed tertiary structure.
 Therefore, the synthetic peptides are flexible enough to allow the peptide backbone to essentially “wrap” around the metal as it binds.
 In our research, such property is utilized in regards to our peptide chain for the detection of metals.
 After binding metal ions to selective peptide chains between a donor and acceptor fluorophore, our peptide will “wrap” around the metal ions, causing the two fluorophores’ distance to decrease and, therefore, increase the likelihood of FRET occurrence as shown in the Figure below.
 Such mechanism can prove useful as a chemical sensor for the detection of metal ions.
-Also, it is our intent of immobilizing these peptide chains in some fashion to allow for this mechanism to be incorporated into a mobile sensing device.
+Also, it is our intent of immobilizing these peptide chains in some fashion to allow for this mechanism to be incorporated into a mobile sensing device. |

-As an undergraduate, I had the opportunity to be involved with two very different research projects.
+Undergraduate Research As an undergraduate, I had the opportunity to be involved with two very different research projects.
 In the summer of 2006, I worked as an intern at the University of Texas in Austin for their Biomedical Engineering Department.
 I worked for Dr. Lisa Brannon-Peppas and her graduate student, Dr. Tania Betancourt, researching the incorporation of poly(ethylene glycol) (PEG) onto the surface of PLA/PLGA nanoparticles for the use as active targeting agents.
 While at UTPA, I worked in Dr. Thomas Whelan’s lab, examining trace metal concentration trends in drinking water across the Rio Grande Valley.
+Peer-Reviewed Publications

 Contact Information